-I have worked at the University of Greifswald, Germany, Aalto University, the University of Helsinki, International Institute for Applied Systems Analysis (visiting fellow) and the European Patent Office, among others.
-Currently I am a researcher at the University of Greifswald, Germany and chairperson of BASRECSS network.
+I have worked at the University of Greifswald, Germany, Aalto University, the University of Helsinki, Finland, the International Institute for Applied Systems Analysis (visiting fellow), Austria and the European Patent Office, the Netherlands, among others.
+Currently I am a senior researcher and lecturer at Novia University of Applied Sciences, Finland.

 A) PEER-REVIEWED SCIENTIFIC ARTICLES

-Karimi, F., Rodi, M. (forthcoming).
+Karimi, F., Rodi, M. (2021).
 Energy-transition challenges in the Baltic Sea Region: an overview of socio-political and legal gaps, in Mišík., M; Oravcová, V. From economic to energy transition: Three decades of transitions in Central and Eastern Europe.
 Palgrave.